-With reference to the variable component of short-term remuneration, for the year 2021 the Executive Chairman and Chief Executive Officer have been awarded a variable remuneration linked to the achievement of Group performance objectives as follows: a bonus equal to 50% of their fixed annual emolument will be paid upon achievement of the target economic and financial results (Ebitda, net result and CSV Ebitda) for 2021 and the results of the 2021 customer satisfaction survey (ICS).
+With reference to the variable component of short-term remuneration, for the year 2022 the Executive Chairman and Chief Executive Officer have been awarded a variable remuneration linked to the achievement of Group performance objectives as follows: a bonus equal to 50% of their fixed annual emolument will be paid upon achievement of the target economic and financial results (EBTDA, net result and CSV EBTDA) for 2022 and the results of the 2022 customer satisfaction survey (ICS).
+For the Executive Chairman, by resolution of Hera Spa's Board of Directors of 11 May 2022 relating to the 2022 financial year, an additional variable compensation of 50,000 euro was granted upon achieving 100% of the short-term objectives.

-In the they outperform the set targets, a maximum result growth of 15% is provided, generating a maximum variable compensation of 57.5% [(57.5%) = maximum individual variable (50%) x maximum company weighting (115%)], corresponding to the outperformance of all set targets (class A+)].
+In the they outperform the set targets, a maximum result growth of 15% is provided, generating a maximum variable compensation of 57.5% [(57.5%) = maximum individual variable (50%) x maximum company weighting (115%), corresponding to the outperformance of all set targets (class A+)].